 A successful Wild Frontiers tour not only delivers a unique and unsurpassable journey for you, but it will also benefit the people whose lands we are privileged to visit.

-In 2016, Wild Frontiers set up an initiative, that donated funds to the Wild Frontiers Foundation for every client that chose to ‘go paper-less’ and receive their travel documents by email instead of post.
-More than £5,800 has been raised for our foundation and the community projects we support.
-Read more about the Wild Frontiers Foundation.
+In 2016, Wild Frontiers set up an initiative to encourage clients to 'go paperless', donating funds to the Wild Frontiers Foundation for every client that chose to receive their travel documents by email instead of post.
+Now around 90% of our group tour clients are choosing paperless travel documents and we are working towards a point where that will soon be 100%.
+Through the initiative more than £5,800 was raised for our foundation and the community projects we support.

 Wild Frontiers' staff roll up their sleeves to volunteer in Gunnersbury Park, West London, as a part of a re-generation project to protect listed flowerbeds and ancient trees.

 Dating back to at least the 11th century with a succession of wealthy owners across the centuries, Gunnersbury Park was purchased for the nation from the Rothschild family and opened to the public in 1926.
 This glorious 186 acre space of parkland, paths and ponds, woodland, kitchen garden and stately buildings is a wonderful community asset right on the doorstep of our office.